Arvanitika: Geographic distribution

 There are three main groups of Arvanitic settlements in Greece.
 Most Arvanites live in the south of Greece, across Attica, Boeotia, the Peloponnese and some neighbouring areas and islands.
 A second, smaller group live in the northwest of Greece, in a zone contiguous with the Albanian-speaking lands proper.
 A third, outlying group is found in the northeast of Greece, in a few villages in Thrace.

 According to some authors, the term "Arvanitika" in its proper sense applies only to the southern group or to the southern and the Thracian groups together i.e. to those dialects that have been separated from the core of Albanian for several centuries.
 The dialects in the northwest are reported to be more similar to neighbouring Tosk dialects within Albania and to the speech of the former Cham Albanians (Çamërishte), who used to live in the same region.
 These dialects are classified by Ethnologue as part of core Tosk Albanian, as opposed to "Arvanitika Albanian" in the narrow sense, although Ethnologue notes that the term "Arvanitika" is also often applied indiscriminately to both forms in Greece.
 In their own language, some groups in the north-west are reported to use the term Shqip (Albanian language) to refer to their own language as well as to that of Albanian nationals, and this has sometimes been interpreted as implying that they are ethnically Albanians.

 The Arvanitika of southern Greece is richly sub-divided into local dialects.
 Sasse (1991) distinguishes as many as eleven dialect groups within that area: West Attic, Southeast Attic, Northeast-Attic-Boeotian, West Boeotian, Central Boeotian, Northeast Peloponnesian, Northwest Peloponnesian, South Peloponnesian, West Peloponnesian, Euboean, and Andriote.

 Estimated numbers of speakers of Arvanitika vary widely, between 30,000 and 150,000.
 These figures include "terminal speakers" (Tsitsipis 1998) of the younger generation, who have only acquired an imperfect command of the language and are unlikely to pass it on to future generations.
 The number of villages with traditional Arvanite populations is estimated to more than 500.
 There are no monolingual Arvanitika-speakers, as all are today bilingual in Greek.
-Arvanitika is considered an endangered language due to the large-scale language shift towards Greek among the descendants of Arvanitika-speakers in recent decades.
+Arvanitika is considered an endangered language due to the large-scale language shift towards Greek in recent decades.